NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Excubitor.md

     desc: "  The monster can cast its at-will spells any number of times without using up spell slots."

   - name: "Guarding the Principal"
-    desc: " (divine) An excubitor can magically shield its principal from the worst attacks.\nAs long as the excubitor is within 30 feet of its principal, the principal uses the excubitor's level to determine how well the principal resists incapacitation effects."
+    desc: " (divine) An excubitor can magically shield its principal from the worst attacks.\n\nAs long as the excubitor is within 30 feet of its principal, the principal uses the excubitor's level to determine how well the principal resists incapacitation effects."

 abilities_mid:
   - name: ""